Fathers’ rights to custody of children

-In England and Wales a father will automatically have parental responsibility over a child if they are named on the birth certificate or who are married to the mother.
+In England and Wales a father will automatically have parental responsibility over a child if they are named on the birth certificate or married to the mother.
 Parental Responsibility gives you the right to make decisions about a child’s upbringing.

 If you aren't married to the mother or named on the birth certificate, there are other ways to get parental responsibility.
-If the child’s mother, or any other person with Parental Responsibility (for example a grandparent) agrees to you getting Parental Responsibility, you can make a joint application to Court.
+If the child’s mother, or anyone else with parental responsibility (like a grandparent) agrees to you having parental responsibility, you can make a joint application to Court.

 If you can’t reach an agreement about how often the children spend time with you, you can make an application for the Court to decide.
 It's likely you'll need to attend a mediation session before you can make the application.

 Fathers have the right to object to a mother’s suggestions regarding the child's upbringing and may not need permission from the Court to do so.
 If you are opposed to a specific issue, such as what city the child will live in or where they go to school, you need to make an application to the Court.
 Then a Judge will make a ruling.